Nick Castellanos

-Nicholas Alexander Castellanos (cas-tee-YAH-nos; born March 4, 1992) is an American professional baseball right fielder for the Philadelphia Phillies of Major League Baseball (MLB).
+Nicholas Alexander Castellanos (cas-tee-YAH-nos; born March 4, 1992) is an American professional baseball right fielder and third baseman for the Philadelphia Phillies of Major League Baseball (MLB).
 He previously played for the Detroit Tigers, Chicago Cubs and Cincinnati Reds.

 Drafted out of high school in 2010 by the Detroit Tigers, Castellanos became one of the top prospects in baseball.
 Castellanos appeared in the 2012 All-Star Futures Game and was named its most valuable player.
 He made his MLB debut with the Tigers on September 1, 2013.
 In 2019, the Tigers traded Castellanos to the Chicago Cubs.
 Before the 2020 season, he signed a four-year contract with the Cincinnati Reds.
 In 2021, he was selected to play in the All-Star Game, won the Silver Slugger Award, and was named to the All-MLB Second Team.
 Following the end of the 2021 season, he opted out of his contract with the Reds and then signed a five-year contract with the Phillies.

 Early life

 Castellanos was raised by his parents, Michelle and Jorge, in South Florida.
+He is of Cuban descent through his father.
 His mother's family is based in Michigan.
+He played little league baseball in Davie, Florida.
 Castellanos attended the American Heritage School in Plantation, Florida, where he played for the school's baseball team.
 American Heritage won the Florida state championship in his sophomore year.
-Castellanos transferred to Archbishop McCarthy High School in Fort Lauderdale, Florida, before his junior year.
+Castellanos transferred to Archbishop McCarthy High School in Southwest Ranches, Florida, before his junior year.
 He was named Gatorade Player of the Year for the state of Florida after finishing his senior season with a .542 batting average, 34 runs scored, 41 runs batted in (RBIs) and 22 stolen bases while leading his team to the Class 4A state championship.
 In the 2009 Under Armour All-America Baseball Game, played at Wrigley Field, he scored three runs, had four doubles and three RBIs, winning Most Valuable Player honors.
 The Sun-Sentinel named Castellanos the Class 6A-5A-4A Player of the Year.

 Castellanos played for the United States national baseball team for individuals 18 years of age and under in the 2009 Pan American Junior Championships, in which he batted .356 with six doubles and nine RBIs, leading all players with 14 runs scored, as the team won the gold medal.
 Castellanos was named to the All-Tournament team.
 He committed to attend the University of Miami on a baseball scholarship.
 He intended to play college baseball for the Miami Hurricanes baseball team in the Atlantic Coast Conference.